MagicSmokeBlog/TranslatedDatasheets/README.md

 ## Contributing

 Contributions are very appreciated.
+Contributing to this project a fantastic  way of sharing your work and effort of translating a datasheet from Russian or any other language into English with other electronic enthusiasts.
-Either, make a pull request with an original datasheet in Russian and a translation in English, or mail the documents to [The Improvement Guy](mailto:magicsmokeblog@gmail.com).
+Either make a pull request with an original datasheet and a translation in English, or mail the documents to [Magic Smoke Blog](mailto:magicsmokeblog@gmail.com) and we will add your translation to this project.

 ## License